nextbreakpoint/flink-client/README.md

     api.terminateJob("f370f5421e5254eed8d6fc6673829c83", "cancel");

-For all the remaining operations see documentation of Monitoring REST API or OpenAPI file (flink-api.yaml).
+For all the remaining operations see documentation of Monitoring REST API or see OpenAPI file (flink-api.yaml).

 ## Known limitations